bitcoin-dot-org/Bitcoin.org/_includes/references.md

 <!-- Terms; must have tooltip description in "quotes"; alphabetical order -->
 [51 percent attack]: /en/developer-guide#term-51-attack "The ability of someone controlling a majority of hashing power to revise transactions history and prevent new transactions from confirming"
-[addr message]: /en/developer-guide#term-addr-message "A Bitcoin network protocol message which relays IP addresses and port numbers of active nodes to other nodes and clients, allowing decentralized peer discovery."
+[addr message]: /en/developer-reference#alert "The P2P network message which relays IP addresses and port numbers of active nodes to other nodes and clients, allowing decentralized peer discovery."
 [addresses]: /en/developer-guide#term-address "A 20-byte hash formatted as a P2PKH or P2SH Bitcoin Address"
 [address]: /en/developer-guide#term-address "A 20-byte hash formatted as a P2PKH or P2SH Bitcoin Address"
+[alert message]: /en/developer-reference#alert "The P2P network message which sends alerts in case of major software problems."
 [base58Check]: /en/developer-reference#term-base58check "The method used in Bitcoin for converting 160-bit hashes into Bitcoin addresses"
 [bitcoin URI]: /en/developer-guide#term-bitcoin-uri "A URI which allows receivers to encode payment details so spenders don't have to manually enter addresses and other details"
 [bitcoins]: /en/developer-guide#term-bitcoins "A primary accounting unit used in Bitcoin; 100 million satoshis"